JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ## Vector uncertainty
 The previous simple approach ignores the covariances between variables.
-Even if we tract covariances linearnly in the same fashion (``Measurements.jl``), the approach will suffer from a loss of precision under non-linearity.
+Even if we tract covariances linearly in the same fashion (``Measurements.jl``), the approach will suffer from a loss of precision under non-linearity.

 ![](https://photos1.blogger.com/blogger/5955/293/1600/unscented-transform-explained.jpg)